 - Name Sets the name of your bitstream file.
-The default name is the design name. - Location Location to save the exported file. - Existing files Lists bitstream files previously created. - Formats Select the Bitstream File format you want to export: - PPD - DAT - STAPL - SPI - Export separate ASCII HEX file for debugging Exports DAT file in HEX format.
-This option is active only when DAT file format is selected. - Export files for Microsemi In House Programming (IHP) Exports DAT and STP file formats if 'Yes' is selected.
+The default name is the design name. - Location Location to save the exported file. - Existing files Lists bitstream files previously created. - · Formats Select the Bitstream File format you want to export: - PPD - DAT

+- STAPL

+- SPI

+- Export separate ASCII HEX file for debugging Exports DAT file in HEX format.
+This option is active only

+when DAT file format is selected.

+- Export files for Microsemi In House Programming (IHP) Exports DAT and STP file formats if 'Yes' is selected.

 PPD and DAT file formats are the default file formats.
+If Auto programming is disabled in SPM, neither master nor update files can be exported in SPI format.